CH-Earth/pyviscous/README.md

 ## pyVISCOUS
 pyVISCOUS is the open-source code of VISCOUS in Python.
 VISCOUS is a computationally frugal variance-based global sensitivity analysis framework ([Sheikholeslami et al., 2021](https://doi.org/10.1029/2020WR028435)).
-VISCOUS consists of two elements: developing a probability model to describe the relationship between model inputs (e.g., model parameters) and outputs (e.g., model responses); and computating the Sobol sensitivity indices based on the developed probability model.
+VISCOUS consists of two elements: developing a probability model to describe the relationship between model inputs (e.g., model parameters) and outputs (e.g., model responses); and computing the Sobol sensitivity indices based on the developed probability model.

 ### Installation
 ```pip install pyviscous```